meds-ee-uet/systolic-MAC/docs/index.md

 ![Systolic Array](SYSTOLIC.png)  <!-- Replace systolic_array.png with your actual file -->

-# OUR DESIGN
+# DESIGN OVERVIEW

 ## Specialty & Performance

 - We built the entire **Systolic Array** completely from scratch, covering all modules and interconnections.
 - On a **3 GHz machine**, the full computation completed in just **~15 ns**.
-- This results in a performance that is nearly **70× faster** than conventional implementations.
+- This results in a performance that is nearly **50-160** times faster than a general purpose cpu(check the benchmarks section).

 ---